 - a.
-Provide certain due diligence documentation, in particular to verify banking details: The National Department of Public Works will request public bodies to confirm their banking details (as published in the DORA Gazette) at the time of signing the grant agreement to ensure a smooth disbursement process. - b.
-Provide a list of the EPWP programmes/ projects to be funded from the EPWP Grant as evidence of their planning and as n input into the broader planning engagement with the National Department of Public Works.
+Provide certain due diligence documentation, in particular to verify banking details: The National Department of Public Works will request public bodies to confirm their banking details at the time of signing the grant agreement to ensure a smooth disbursement process. - b.
+Provide a list of the EPWP programmes/ projects to be funded from the EPWP Grant as evidence of their planning and as an input into the broader planning engagement with the National Department of Public Works.
 This must be attached as an Annexure to the grant agreement.
 This list, and any proposed technical support will be further discussed with the National Department of Public Works.